averykhoo/recipes/in-progress/pasta-bolognese.md

 ## directions, part 2

 1. fry the bacon to render the fat
-2. add the rest of the meat and fry until no longer raw
+2. add the rest of the meat and fry until no longer raw or wet (if the meat releases water, boil it off)
 3. turn off the heat and stir in the chicken liver until everything is coated
 4. mix in herbs, tomato sauce from part 1, and a dash of worcestershire
 5. if the sauce isn't tomatoey enough, scoot everything over to the side, fry the tomato paste, then mix in